megancoyle/map_sketch/README.md

 * As a user, I can delete drawings I no longer want to see in my account.

 ## Technologies Used
-* Canvas2Image.js: for saving the JS drawing to an image
 * [jscolor](http://jscolor.com/): for the colorpicker

 ![Screenshot](screenshot.jpg)